 What is the YOLO app?

 Description: On Wednesday, May 8, 2019, YOLO became the #1 most downloaded app in the entire Apple App Store.
 Even if YOLO’s fame is short lived, that alone is an achievement that millions of apps will never claim.
-As of the writing of this review, there’s very little existing commentary about the app.

 This description comes from a TechCrunch article posted today: